Barclays review

 Trading on Barclays web platforms and other applications

-Barclays offer a user-friendly custom trading platform, available as a browser based web application.
-If you would rather see a comparison of MT4 brokers, you can so here.
+Barclays provides traders with a modern custom platform that can be accessed through a browser-based web application.
+If you would rather see a MT4 brokers, or MT5 brokers you can do so here.

-Barclays also offer mobile apps, for Android and iOS making it easier to keep an eye on and execute your trades while you’re on the move.
+Barclays also offer mobile apps for Android and iOS trading apps help you stay on top of your trades and execute them on the go.

 Barclays Trading Platform Options